killbill/killbill-dwolla-demo/README.md

-Kill Bill Stripe demo
+Kill Bill Dwolla demo
 =====================

-Inspired from the official [Using Checkout and Sinatra](https://stripe.com/docs/checkout/sinatra) guide, this sample app shows you how to integrate Stripe tokenization feature with [Kill Bill subscriptions APIs](http://docs.killbill.io/0.16/userguide_subscription.html).
+Inspired from the official [Using Checkout and Sinatra](https://stripe.com/docs/checkout/sinatra) guide, this sample app shows you how to integrate Dwolla tokenization feature with [Kill Bill subscriptions APIs](http://docs.killbill.io/0.16/userguide_subscription.html).

 Prerequisites
 -------------